kanugoyal/React-Typesense-Movie-App/README.md

 ## React ElasticSearch InstantSearch

 #### Motivation:
 This project was created to learn the fundamental functionalities of Elasticsearch within a React application and specifically explore the real-time search capabilities using react-instantsearch.
-The primary motivation was to grasp how Elasticsearch performs search operations efficiently and promptly as the user types, and to understand the integration process of Elasticsearch in a React environment.
+The primary motivation was to grasp how Elasticsearch performs search operations efficiently and promptly as the user types and to understand the integration process of Elasticsearch in a React environment.

 ### Tech Description:
 - React: A JavaScript library used for building user interfaces.
 It provides a flexible and efficient way to create interactive components.